A PROJECT BY VestAndPage

-Global Art Affairs Foundation will host the VENICE INTERNATIONAL PERFORMANCE ART WEEK in
+For the 2016 edition, European Cultural Centre | GAA Foundation will kindly host the VENICE INTERNATIONAL PERFORMANCE ART WEEK again, this year in

-Photographs © Global Art Affairs Foundation
+All photographs © Global Art Affairs Foundation.

 Today, following years of

 neglect, Palazzo Mora has regained its original atmosphere and is once again home of the arts, culture and education.
 Exhibitions at Palazzo Mora are organized by the Dutch non-profit organization Global Art Affairs Foundation, which has restored and adapted its premises at Palazzo Mora into an exceptional contemporary art exhibition space.

 More about current and previous exhibitions at Palazzo Mora here.

 Palazzo Mora | Strada Nova 3659 | Venice, Italy